Urgent Care Request

 The removal of the eye that leaves the eye muscles and remaining orbital contents intact.
 This could be for eyes that have suffered severe trauma, and in eyes that are otherwise blind and painful.

-$1,600 to $2,000 (cats) and $2,000 to $3,000 (dogs) depending on complexity.
+$2,360 cats. $2,360 to $3,390 depending on size of dog.
 This is when the end of the thigh bone that sits in hip joint is removed.
 We perform this surgery most often after a fracture of a bone.

-Surgical stabilization of the stomach to reduce the risk of stomach twisting. $800 if performing during a spay or ovary sparing spay.
+Surgical stabilization of the stomach to reduce the risk of stomach twisting. $1,345 if performing during an open abdomen surgery such as spay or ovary sparing spay. $1,495 with any other anesthetic procedure.

 A “pillow” collar that prevents licking the surgical site.
 Easy to put on and tolerated well by your pet.
 We recommend this for all female dogs and some male dogs with the “squished” faces.